teamsempo/SempoBlockchain/README.md

 Once ganache is installed, run

 ```
-ganache-cli -l 80000000 --verbose
+ganache-cli -l 80000000 -i 42 --db './ganacheDB' \
+--account="0xc0d863808bc05e06a481622f9e8c1a6c3474320d71736afa3aff7f668284d804,10000000000000000000000000"
 ```

+Here:
-The -l 80000000 argument increases the gas-limit, which is required for said token-exchange deployments.
+- the -l 80000000 argument increases the gas-limit, which is required for token-exchange deployments.
+- the --db argument persists your data to a local folder
+- the --account argument creates an account with LOTS of test ether, to stop you running out too quickly

+gacnache_cli.sh can be used to run this quickly.

 You will also need to set your local config to match:
 ```
 [ETHEREUM]
 http_provider           = http://127.0.0.1:8545